Hornsea: Prehistory to medieval

-The church of Saint Nicholas dates to the 13th century, with alterations in the 14th and 15th centuries.
+St Nicholas' Church, Hornsea dates to the 13th century, with alterations in the 14th and 15th centuries.
 The church is of cobbles plus stone dressings, much of it in the perpendicular style.
 The font, some memorials and an effigy also date to the 13th century, a restored former medieval market cross is found in the churchyard.
 The church tower was formerly surmounted by a spire, reported as ruinous in the early 1710s and said to have fallen down in 1733.
 The church was extensively restored in the 1860s by George Gilbert Scott, including rebuilding of the upper tower; further work was done at the beginning of the 20th century by Brodrick, Lowther & Walker.
 The medieval rectory of the church was located to the north, at a moated site – some earthwork remains are still extant, and were incorporated into the public Hall Garth Park in the 19th century.
-Other remnants of the medieval town include a c.
-14th century wayside cross on Southgate, probably formed of remnants of other medieval crosses.
+The church's crypt is said to have been used as a storage base by local smugglers.
+Other remnants of the medieval town include the c.
+14th century Hornsea Cross on Southgate, probably formed of remnants of other medieval crosses.

 During the medieval period Hornsea was a market town, and also functioned as a fishing town and port.
 In 1377 the Poll Tax recorded 271 tax payers in Hornsea, and a further 264 at Hornsea Beck, and 96 at Hornsea Burton; in 1490 the parish of Hornsea recorded that there were 340 persons in Hornsea, and 240 at Hornsea Beck and 50 at Hornsea Burton.

 There is limited evidence on the extent to which Hornsea functioned as a port.
 However, there are several medieval references to it.
 In 1228 documents refer to tolls on merchandise from ships both north and south of the beck.
 Holinshed noted Horneseie Beck as amongst the places on the coast used for trade; and sometime before the reign of Elizabeth I (16th century) the large sum of £3,000 had been spent on a pier at Hornsea – it was destroyed by the sea sometime around the latter half of the 16th century.

 Coastal erosion had ended Hornsea's importance as a port by the 16th century, though its market continued to be important locally.

-After the Dissolution of the Monasteries (1540) right of ownership of Hornsea were returned to the Crown from St Mary's Abbey.
+After the Dissolution of the Monasteries (1540), right of ownership of Hornsea were returned to the Crown from St Mary's Abbey.
 Subsequently, the property was split into three parts – the manor, church and mere.

 There were windmills in Hornsea during the medieval period – two belonging to the Abbey of St Mary's are recorded in the 16th century.
 There was another in Hornsea Burton, recorded as early as 1584, and is documented again in 1663, with the site still recorded in the late 19th century – the mill was located at the end of the Mill Lane (now Burton Lane).